lucarossi9/Applied-Data-Analysis-project/README.md

 ## Abstract

 In the 21st century, media coverage is crucial for political figures.
 By studying the number of quotes on a given politician and on a given date, we can have a rough measure of how much interest the media addressed to the politician that day.
-In our analysis we will study the evolution of the number of citations on some of the most important American politicians over the last few years and we will compare it to important events in their career in order to present the story of the American political scene from a mediatic point of view.
-We will then analyse the causation/correlation between such events and the number of citations also dividing the speakers (the author of quotes on a given politician) by age/sex/nationality to have a better understanding of the causal effects.
-Finally, we will compare our work with Google Trends to see if the conventional media outlets capture the online interest well.
+We studied the evolution of the number of citations of two of the most important American politicians (Donald Trump and Hillary Clinton) over the last few years and we compared it to important events in their career in order to present the story of the American political scene of the years 2015-2017 from a mediatic point of view.
+Moreover, we compared our work with Google Trends to see if the conventional media outlets capture the online interest well.
+Finally, by means of t-tests, confidence intervals and an interpretable machine learning model (linear/logistic regression) we tried to understand which of the attributes of the speakers are the most relevant for them to have quotes referred to Trump or to Clinton.

 ## Research Questions

-- Who are the people whose quotes refer more to a given politician ?
+- Who between Trump and Clinton has more quotes in different periods from 2015 to 2017 and why ?

-- Is there any correlation between the number of quotes from conventional media that mention a certain politician and the number of online views?

-- Are their characteristics such as age, political party or religion indicative of the number of quotes this person has on a certain political figure?

 - Which events in the life of a politician can be associated to an increase of the number of quotes referred to him ?

 - Are political elections or pre-elections debates a period in which the number of quotes on a given politician is rising ?

+- Is there any statistically significant difference between the age and the ratios men/women of Trump/Clinton speakers ?

+- Are the ethnicity and nationalities of the speakers different from Clinton and Trump speakers ?
+If yes can we understand why ?

-- How 2016 political elections contributed to an increase or decrease of the number of quotes referred to Trump and Clinton ?
+- Which of the speaker attributes are the most relevant to make the speaker having quotes referred to Trump or to Clinton ?

-- Which is the period in which we assisted to the maximum number of quotes on a politician (Trump for example) and why ?

-- Which events in the life of a politician can be associated to an increase of the number of quotes referred to him over different groups (for example dividing the speakers by age, nationalities, political parties,...)

 ## Proposed Dataset